 Fire Safety Management and Emergency Plan Guide

-UK fire law Regulatory Reform (Fire Safety) Order 2005 lays out how businesses can comply with the law.
+The Regulatory Reform (Fire Safety) Order 2005 is a piece of UK legislation that lays out how businesses can comply with the law.
 One of their requirements is for businesses to carry out risk assessments, as they recognise just how essential they are to fire safety.

 All good safety management strategies start with a thorough risk assessment.
 These assessments are designed to help you identify:

 Your fire risk assessment will also help you to work out what preventative action you need to take, and expose any weaknesses in your pre-existing fire management strategy.
 More importantly, a thorough fire safety risk assessment will allow you to analyse your existing emergency plans in some detail, which will help you to formulate a more robust strategy in the future.

 A fire risk assessment is required by any business owner as part of their legal responsibility to ensure that their workplace is safe.
 It should be completed every three to four years and is also required if a fire takes place in order to assess how the situation can be prevented from happening again in the future.

 According to official guidance from the UK government, five key steps make up a fire risk assessment.
 These are: